ebayluotianyi/university_collaboration_project/README.md

 # university_collaboration_project
 I modified the sourcecode of chain LSTM model in the tensorflow and developed a new graph-lstm model.
+The following is the training process.

 1.extract_words_to_train_word_embedding.py: get the word line by line to train the word2vec
 <p>